crux82/nn-ebd/README.md

-# EthicalNN: Ethical Neural Network
+# EthicalNN: Ethics by Design for Intelligent and Sustainable Adaptive Systems

 ## Introduction